top of page

 Viking Rafting Iceland Whitewater Action East Glacial River-90.jpg

-There are only three commercially rafted rivers in Iceland:
+There are only three rivers in Iceland used for commercial rafting:

-• The West Glacial River (Vestari Jökulsá) in North Iceland
+• West Glacial River (Vestari Jökulsá) - North Iceland

-• The East Glacial River (Austari Jékulsá) in North Iceland
+• East Glacial River (Austari Jökulsá) - North Iceland

 Each offers a different experience in terms of scenery, intensity, and atmosphere, but all are shaped by glacial water and weather.